inet-framework/inet/showcases/visualizer/canvas/datalinkactivity/doc/index.rst

 The following animation shows what happens when we start the simulation.
-You can see that although there is both ARP and ping traffic in the network, :ned:`DataLinkVisualizer` only takes the latter into account due to the presence of the :par:`packetFilter` parameter.
+You can see that although there is both ARP and ping traffic in the network, :ned:`DataLinkCanvasVisualizer` only takes the latter into account due to the presence of the :par:`packetFilter` parameter.

 .. video:: media/Filtering_v0613.m4v